Now open for Cohort

 This group is an invitation to breathe deeper, to understand the mask, and to explore the layered stories that shape identity.
 Rooted in a liberation-focused lens and neurodivergent-affirming care, this group welcomes you as you are.
 Together, we’ll tend to the roots of belonging and agency.

-Why Join My Women’s ADHD Therapy Group?
+Why Join AuDHD Therapy Group?

-Unmasked: Women’s ADHD Therapy Group gives you a place to land.
+Unmasked AuDHD Therapy Group gives you a place to land.
 A space to unravel, you’ve spent years trying to “hold it all together”, masking, perfecting, pushing through the overwhelm, only to wonder why it still felt so hard.
 For women and femmes diagnosed/self-diagnosed later in life, the journey to self-understanding can feel both validating and disorienting.

 What You’ll Learn in Group Therapy: